grindsa/dkb-robo/README.md

 A list of standing orders (Daueraufträge) can be obtained by calling get_standing_orders() method
 ```
-> so = DKB.get_standing_orders(dkb_br)
+> so = DKB.get_standing_orders()
 ```
-A list of standing orders will be return containing a dictionary per standing orders
+A list of standing orders will be returned containing a dictionary per standing orders
 ```
 > pprint(so)
 [{'amount': 900.0,